top of page

 Francesco has collaborated with a number of brands such as Artitude, Hora, Kochuu, Lightsculptures, Multiforme, Lumere.

-The secret to his long-lasting success lies in the wide scope of his interests: furniture, lighting, facades, interiors, light installations, etc. His design “Louis XXI” is included in the Museum permanent collection of M.A.A.M Verona.
+The secret to his long-lasting success lies in the wide scope of his interests: furniture, lighting, facades, interiors, light installations, etc.

 Over the course of his career, he won several awards and was featured in numerous publications: